ARC: A Root Cluster for Research into Scalable Computer Systems

 Hardware

 1280 cores on 80 compute nodes integrated by Advanced HPC.
-All machines are 2-way SMPs (except for single socket AMD Rome/Milan machines) with either AMD or Intel processors (see below) and a total 16 physical cores per node (32 for c[30-31]).
+All machines are 2-way SMPs (except for single socket AMD Rome/Milan/Siena machines) with either AMD or Intel processors (see below) and a total 16 physical cores per node (32 for c[30-31]).

 Nodes: